slim115/nft-proj/README.md

 npm install --save-dev hardhat
 ```
 4. [Metamask extension](https://metamask.io/download.html): <br />
-Create at least one account and make sure there is enough funds using a [Kovan Faucet](https://app.mycrypto.com/faucet). <br />
+Create at least one account and make sure there is enough funds (preferably 0.1 KETH) using a [Kovan Faucet](https://app.mycrypto.com/faucet). <br />
 Click on the Metmask extension -> 3 dots -> Account Details -> Export Private Key -> Enter your password -> **Copy your private key** (You will need this later!)
 5. Connect to the ethereum network: <br />
 Create a free account on [Alchemy](https://www.alchemy.com/).
 Create your own App (Make sure Kovan network is selected!) and **get your wss API key**.
 (You will need this later!)